 Kinetically-saturating conditions evaluated by substrate kinetics to obtain the maximum reaction velocity or maximum pathway flux, in contrast to solubilitysaturated conditions.
-When aiming at the kinetically-saturated measurement of processes-such as OXPHOS-capacities the concentrations for substrates can be chosen according to half-saturating substrate concentrations, c{50} , for metabolic pathways, or the Michaelis constant, $K{\rm m}$, for enzyme kinetics.
-In the case of hyperbolic kinetics, only 80 % of maximum respiratory capacity is obtained at a substrate concentration of four times the c{50} , whereas substrate concentrations of 5, 9, 19 and 49 times the c{50} are theoretically required for reaching 83 %, 90 %, 95 % or 98 % of the maximal rate (Gnaiger 2001).
+When aiming at the measurement of kinetically-saturated processes-such as OXPHOS-capacities the concentrations for substrates can be according to half-saturating substrate concentrations, $c{50}$ , for metabolic pathways, or the Michaelis constant, $K{\rm m}$ , for enzyme kinetics.
+In the case of hyperbolic kinetics, only 80 % of maximum respiratory capacity is obtained at a substrate concentration of four times the $c{50}$ , whereas substrate concentrations of 5, 9, 19 and 49 times the $c{50}$ are theoretically required for reaching 83 %, 90 %, 95 % or 98 % of the maximal rate (Gnaiger 2001).

 Other reagents are chosen to inhibit or alter a particular process.
-The amount of chemicals in an experimental incubation is selected to maximize effect. avoiding unacceptable off-target consequences that would adversely affect the data being sought.
-Specifying the amount of substance in an incubation as nominal concentration in the aqueous incubation medium can be ambiguous (Doskey et al 2015), particularly for cations (TPP+; fluorescent dyes such as safranin, TMRM; Chowdhury et al 2015) and lipophilic uncouplers. substances (oligomycin. permeabilization agents; Doerrier et al which accumulate 2018). mitochondrial matrix or on biological membranes, respectively.
-Generally, dose can be specified per unit of biological sample. i.e., (nominal moles of xenobiotic)/(number of cells) [mol·cell-1] or, as appropriate, per mass of biological sample [mol·kg-1].
+The amount of these chemicals in an experimental incubation is selected to maximize effect, avoiding unacceptable off-target consequences that would adversely affect the data being sought.
+Specifying the amount of substance in an incubation as nominal concentration in the aqueous incubation medium can be ambiguous (Doskey et al 2015), particularly for cations (TPP+; fluorescent dves such as safranin.
+TMRM: Chowdhury et al 2015) and lipophilic substances (oligomycin, uncouplers. permeabilization agents; Doerrier et al 2018), which accumulate in the mitochondrial matrix or on biological membranes, respectively.
+Generally, dose can be specified per unit of biological sample, i.e., (nominal moles of xenobiotic)/(number of cells) [mol·cell-1] or, as appropriate, per mass of biological sample [mol·kg-1].
 This approach to specification of dose provides a scalable parameter that can be used to design experiments, help interpret a wide variety of experimental results, and provide absolute information that allows researchers worldwide to make the most use of published data (Doskey et al 2015).
 The duration of exposure adds the dimension of time in contact with a particular dose.